Why Payout Delays Happen and What They Usually Mean

 Definition

-Payout Delays occur when a processor pauses the settlement of funds for a specific batch or time period.
-Unlike a "Freeze" (which is indefinite), a Delay is usually temporary (24-72 hours) while a specific risk signal or batch anomaly is investigated.
+Payout delays occur when a processor pauses the settlement of funds for a specific batch or time period.
+Unlike a freeze, which is open-ended, a delay is usually temporary while a batch anomaly, compliance issue, settlement mismatch, or risk review is investigated.

 Why it matters